Family Day Fun Is A Day To Spend Exclusively With Family

 - How to borrow money from strangers?– As if!

-- In Ontario if your house is paid off does your taxes go up?– No, our taxes did not go up
+- In Ontario, if your house is paid off do your taxes go up?– No, our taxes did not go up

 - The Saturday Weekend Review #154: How to Investigate Whether A Sale Price Is Worth Your Money

 - The Saturday Weekend Review #155: Do Customers Expect Too Many Freebies from Businesses?

 - The Saturday Weekend Review #156: My Neighbour Made Me Richer Over One Beer